 A small paperback booklet, containing a collection of both intimate and public writings by author Stevona Elem-Rogers, centered on Black womanhood.
 This body of work features vibrant full color visuals, original poems, journal entries, first-person narrative essays, and a timeless intergenerational interview with her grandmother.
 The southern, Black woman vernacular jumps off the pages as the consistent themes of womanism, freedom and growth are explored.
 Written with raw vulnerability, the Black Women Are For Grown Ups chapbook serves as a reminder of the interconnectedness of Black women.

-We are proudly stocked at The Stacks art & design bookstore, Contemporary Arts Center of New Orleans, Material Life (New Orleans) and The Schomburg Center for Research in Black Culture (NYC).
+We are proudly archived at Amistad Research Center and stocked at The Stacks art & design bookstore, Contemporary Arts Center of New Orleans, New Orleans Museum of Art, Material Life and The Schomburg Center for Research in Black Culture